CodemadhACK/CodemadhACK/README.md

 ## ⚙️ GitHub Actions — YAML Workflows

 > All automation running on this profile is powered by GitHub Actions.
-Drop these into `.github/workflows/` in your `gowtu47` repo.
+Drop these into `.github/workflows/` in your `CodemadhACK` repo.

 <details>
 <summary><b>🐍 Snake Contribution Animation</b> — Click to expand YAML</summary>